2020 Food Safety Summit to address emerging issues; provide effective solutions/implementation guidance and gather the community

 "Over time, food production has moved away from focusing on feeding a family unit to feeding millions of servings per week.
 This shift has forced the industry to analyze risk matrices, audit compliance and the bottom line," said Will Daniels.
 "During this keynote we will address the impact of food safety policy and how influences like market pressure, consumer knowledge and food safety incidents are shaping companies' ability to meet the demands and change how we do food safety for the future."

 The 2020 program will cover a wide range of topics through 26 education sessions on important issues such as food fraud, co-packers, allergens, cannabis, labeling, Hepatitis A, traceability, FSMA, and much more.
-On Thursday, May 7th the top regulators and agency leaders from FDA, USDA, AFDO, and CDC will share the stage in an interactive session with the audience and each other.
+The top regulators and agency leaders from FDA, USDA, AFDO, and CDC will share the stage in an interactive session with the audience and each other.
 The format will be a true town hall - and attendees are invited to participate in the 75 minute Q&A session.

 On Wednesday and Thursday, from 10:30 am - 2:30 pm there will be dedicated exhibit hall time for attendees to learn about new solutions and how to implement them; engage in small group discussions in the Community Hub; attend presentations by food safety experts in the Community Learning Lounge, on the Solutions Stages and in the Tech Tent; enjoy lunch and time to network with peers.